 Microsoft uses the proprietary NTFS file system, and Mac OS X has its Apple proprietary HFS+ equivalent.
 Many devices (cameras, MP3 players) use the very old Microsoft FAT32 file system on their flash cards.
 FAT32 is an old and primitive file system, but it is good where wide support is important.

-Below images of a low-end Shuttle computer with a 1.8ghz CPU, 512MB of RAM and a 160GB hard drive.
+Below are images of a low-end Shuttle computer with a 1.8ghz CPU, 512MB of RAM, and a 160GB hard drive.
 It cost about $200 in around 2008.
 It broke, and so became a classroom example.